Domestic Violence Counts: Methodology & Understanding the Data

-Domestic Violence Counts: National Census of Domestic Violence Services
+Domestic Violence Counts: National Survey of Domestic Violence Services

 The Domestic Violence Counts survey provides a point-in-time, noninvasive, unduplicated record of individuals who access domestic violence services during a single 24-hour period.
 Developed in 2006 by a team of experts in the field of domestic violence, the goal of the survey is to count the number of individuals who contact domestic violence programs in search of assistance.